Fesor24/movies-app/README.md

 ## Movies App -> Integration with IMDB API
 ### Project Details
 .NET is utilized for the backend and Angular for the frontend.
 A docker compose file is contained in the root directory of this repository.
-To start the project, run the docker compose file or in the alternative, start the .NET app and the Angular separately.
+To start the project, run the docker compose file or in the alternative, start the .NET app and the Angular app separately.

 To run .NET app
 ```.NET